nearshore software development and nearshoring FAQs

 The timeframes largely depend on your outsourcing provider and the regulations of the nearshoring jurisdiction.

 At Zartis, we maintain a pool of work-ready tech talent at all times.
 This allows us to quickly hand-pick developers that match your requirements in under six weeks.
-For instance, at the start of our collaboration with Steinbeis University, we were able to build a tailored team with highly specialized skills in just four weeks.

 6. What Pricing Model Are Outsourcing Partnerships Based On?